 8 Unmistakable Signs Your Mum is a Scouse Legend

-It’s almost Mother’s Day 2018 and all attention turns to just how amazing our scouse mums are.
+It’s Mothers Day and all attention turns to just how amazing our scouse mums are.

 Always there in our time of need, fiercely proud and can spot a bargain at 20 paces, there’s no one quite like them!
 Scouse mums love a glass of bubbly, a curly blow and a Michael Kors handbag – regardless of whether they’re 21 or 61.
 And don’t get us started on scouse nans……the glammest around, hands down!

-We can’t wait to see the city restaurants, bars and clubs jam-packed with these amazing, inspirational, hilarious women having a ball on Sunday 11th March 2018.
-Whether you call her Mum, Mam, or yer Ma, here’s 8 sure-fire signs your mum is a scouse legend.
+We can’t wait to see the city restaurants, bars and clubs jam-packed with these amazing, inspirational, hilarious women having a ball today.
+Check out the ultimate mother’s Day Liverpool Bar crawl here.
+Whether you call her Mum, Mam, or yer Ma, here’s 8 sure-fire signs your mum is a Scouse legend.

 1 – Scouse Mums are dead Funny